 Minimum Technical Skills and Special Technology Utilized by Students

-This course is totally online.
+This course is completely online.
 All instructional content and interaction takes place over the internet.
-Students should be comfortable:

 Hardware and Software Requirements